Hesperian Health Guides

 • Receiving all 6 doses of these vaccines against tetanus (the series of 3 and then 3 boosters) gives protection from tetanus for decades.

-• People who did not receive all 6 doses or did not have one within the last 10 years may need a booster vaccine.
+• People who did not receive all 6 doses or did not have a dose within the last 10 years may need a booster vaccine.

 • Giving the vaccine against tetanus to a pregnant woman whose vaccinations are not up‑to‑date helps protect both the woman and her newborn baby from tetanus.

-If a person is not up-to-date with their tetanus vaccination (the series of 3 injections, and at least 3 boosters, or one booster within the past 10 years), then they should be given antitetanus immunoglobulin as soon as possible after getting a wound that might cause tetanus.
-If giving both the tetanus vaccine and the antitetanus immunoglobulin at the same time, use separate needles and inject in different places on the body.
+If a person is not up-to-date with their tetanus vaccination (the series of 3 injections and at least 3 boosters, or 1 booster within the past 10 years), then give antitetanus immunoglobulin as soon as possible after a wound that could cause tetanus.
+If giving both the tetanus vaccine and the antitetanus immunoglobulin at the same time, give these in separate needles and do not inject antitetanus immunoglobulin in the same place on the body where you inject the tetanus vaccine.
+This will stop the vaccination from working.

 Side effectsGreen-effects-nwtnd.png